Skip to content

 If dapr.enabled is set to true, a valid dapr configuration needs to be provided.
 You can either let the helm chart generate a valid dapr configuration for using Redis.
 If a custom dapr configuration is desired, set the flag deployDefaultComponents to false.

-• When deployDefaultComponents is true, the chart will create a Dapr StateStore component using the configured name.
+• When deployDefaultComponents is true, the chart will create Dapr StateStore and LockStore components using the configured names.
+The generated components include scopes to restrict each component to the Admin App's Dapr app ID.

-• When deployDefaultComponents is false, the chart will NOT create any Dapr components and will reference a pre-existing StateStore component ONLY by name.
-You must pre-create the component with the configured name.
+• When deployDefaultComponents is false, the chart will NOT create any Dapr components and will reference pre-existing components ONLY by name.
+You must pre-create the components with the configured names.
+When providing your own components, you should add appropriate scopes to ensure they are only loaded by the Admin App sidecar.

 yml